Vadi/opensymphony-webwork-backup/trunk/src/java/com/opensymphony/webwork/static/dojo/README.txt

 ---------------

-To use Dojo in your application, download one of the pre-built editions from the Dojo website, http://dojotoolkit.org .
-Once you have unzipped the archive in your website root, include Dojo in your pages with:
+To use Dojo in your application, download one of the pre-built editions from the Dojo website, http://dojotoolkit.org.
+Once you have downloaded the file you will need to unzip the archive in your website root.
+At a minimum, you will need to extract:

+    src/ (folder)
+    dojo.js
+    iframe_history.html

+To begin using dojo, include dojo in your pages by using:

     <script type="text/javascript" src="/path/to/dojo.js"></script>